ananya-bajaj-DS/DATA512_Project/README.md

 **Predictive Model:**

-For the development of a predictive model for future smoke estimates in Pueblo West, the project employs the X library.
+For the development of a predictive model for future smoke estimates in Pueblo West, the project employs the DARTS library and uses the exponential smoothing algorithm.
 This model facilitates the projection of potential smoke impacts over the next 25 years.

 **Data Visualization:**